Entries Tagged as ''

 David on the

-I think Microsoft would be wise to remember that trying to buy cool has a tendency of making you look even more like a dork.
+David on the I think Microsoft would be wise to remember that trying to buy cool has a tendency of making you look even more like a dork.
 I guess they have to try something — anything — to improve their image to investors, entrepreneurs, future employees, and the media.

 Ouch, this means it’s not just me that thinks Microsoft is making some major blunders.